 An RCT is a scientific experiment to measure the impact of a specific intervention by establishing a causal link between the intervention and the results metric.
 Usually, a group of people gets divided into 2 sub-groups.
 One sub-group receives the intervention (e.g. training) and the other group does not.
 After a while, a comparison between the 2 sub-groups can reveal the impact of the intervention.
 Are there any differences between the sub-groups?
 How big is the difference?

-Agronomy Training is not a new concept and observations to proof the impact of such an intervention.
-However, scientific evidence on the impact of agronomy training on smallholders' coffee yields is lacking.
-Since we believe in Agronomy Training as an effective and low-cost intervention to improve the livelihood of coffee smallholders, we decided to conduct an RCT to close the research gap and make the results available to the coffee sector.
+Agronomy Training is not a new concept.
+Anecdotal evidence demonstrates the impact of such an intervention.
+However, scientific evidence that establishes a causal relationship between an agronomy training program and smallholders' coffee yields is lacking.
+The RCT aims to close the research gap and to make the results available to the coffee sector.

-As part of the program, we want to get an answer to the following question: "Does in-person training increase the adoption rate of Good Agriculture Practices and the coffee yield per tree?"
+As part of the program, the RCT aims to answer the following question: "Does in-person training increase the adoption rate of Good Agriculture Practices and the coffee yield per tree?"

 To put it very simply: one set of farmers in villages that will receive agronomy training (treatment) will be compared against a similar set of farmers in villages that do not participate in any training (control).
 Once the training has been completed, we will assess whether - and by how much - the adoption rate of GAPs and the coffee yield per tree differ between the 2 groups.

-If the treatment farmers achieve a higher yield and have adopted more Best Practices compared to the control farmers, the training has been effective way.
+If the treatment farmers achieve a higher yield and have adopted more Best Practices compared to the farmers in the control group, the training has been effective.